daem0nc0re/PrivFu/ArtsOfGetSystem/README.md

 ## Named Pipe Impersonation

+> __WARNING__ This PoC currently does not support domain account due to S4U logon handling.
+> I will add domain account support to this PoC later.

 Named Pipe impersonation technique is one of the most popular technique to get SYSTEM privilege.
 This methods is implemented in the PoC named [NamedPipeImpersonation](./NamedPipeImpersonation):